-Passing STAAR is one of the state promotion requirements for students in grades 5 and 8.
-Students in grades 5 and 8 who do not take or pass the STAAR will not automatically meet promotion requirements.
+Generally, passing STAAR is one of the state promotion requirements for students in grades 5 and 8.
+However, for the June 2016 STAAR grades 5 and 8 retest, students in grades 5 and 8 are not required to take or pass the June STAAR administration to meet promotion requirements.
 When a student doesn't meet all district and state promotion requirements, he/she is referred to a school-based Grade Placement Committee prior to the start of summer school for a formal review of grades, attendance records, and other assessments.
 The Grade Placement Committee is made up of a student's parents or guardian, teacher of record, and principal or principal's designee.
 After the review, the Grade Placement Committee makes a determination: move forward with promotion or require the student to receive additional instruction during summer school.
 Students who need additional instruction are re-evaluated by the committee at the end of the summer, and a final promotion/retention determination is made and must be unanimous.